British Raj: Economic trends

 All three sectors of the economy—agriculture, manufacturing, and services—accelerated in the postcolonial India.
 In agriculture a huge increase in production took place in the 1870s.
-The most important difference between colonial and postcolonial India was the utilisation of land surplus with productivity-led growth by using high-yielding variety seeds, chemical fertilizers and more intensive application of water.
+The most important difference between colonial and postcolonial India was the use of land surplus with productivity-led growth by using high-yielding variety seeds, chemical fertilizers and more intensive application of water.
 All these three inputs were subsidised by the state.
 The result was, on average, no long-term change in per capita income levels, though cost of living had grown higher.
 Agriculture was still dominant, with most peasants at the subsistence level.
 Extensive irrigation systems were built, providing an impetus for switching to cash crops for export and for raw materials for Indian industry, especially jute, cotton, sugarcane, coffee and tea.
 India's global share of GDP fell drastically from above 20% to less than 5% in the colonial period.
 Historians have been bitterly divided on issues of economic history, with the Nationalist school (following Nehru) arguing that India was poorer at the end of British rule than at the beginning and that impoverishment occurred because of the British.

 Mike Davis writes that much of the economic activity in British India was for the benefit of the British economy and was carried out relentlessly through repressive British imperial policies and with negative repercussions for the Indian population.
 This is reified in India's large exports of wheat to Britain: despite a major famine that claimed between 6 and 10 million lives in the late 1870s, these exports remained unchecked.
 A colonial government committed to laissez-faire economics refused to interfere with these exports or provide any relief.